irworkshop/accountability_datacleaning/tx_voters/tx_voters.md

 ## Texas voter registration data

-Combine 254 county fixed-length text files into one Uses SPSS syntax for now
+Combine 254 county fixed-length text files into one.
+Uses SPSS syntax for now to manage size and format issues.

 Data was obtained via public records request through a consortium of media.

 count20181218042000_20190073.txt provides counts of each individual county file and the total.
-See tx_voter_layout.pdf for

-record layout - note that it does not match exactly.
+See tx_voter_layout.pdf for record layout - note that it does not match exactly.
 Party is an included field, but not provided in public release.

 Record count: 8,409,940

 **Import data**
 GET DATA  /TYPE=TXT
   /FILE="C:\JENDATAxps\accountability_data\voters\TX\Nov.
 2018 general election Voting History "+
     "Data\tx_voters.txt"